Compile

 scala-cli compile --watch Hello.scala

-Scala CLI uses the latest stable version of Scala which was tested in scala-cli
+Scala CLI uses the latest stable version of Scala which was tested in Scala CLI (see our list

-(see our list of Supported Scala Versions).
-You can specify the Scala version you'd like to use with --scala
+of Supported Scala Versions).
+You can specify the Scala version you'd like to use

 :